kmudmlab/PACC/README.md

 ## Build

-PACCBase uses [SBT (Simple Build Tool)](http://www.scala-sbt.org/) to manage dependencies and build the whole project.
+PACC uses [SBT (Simple Build Tool)](http://www.scala-sbt.org/) to manage dependencies and build the whole project.
 To build the project, type the following command in terminal:

 ```bash
 tools/sbt assembly